 Chen thinks her restaurant and others in town are losing business by not selling liquor.
 If she had a license for her business, customers could either bring or buy liquor with their dinner.
 But by selling liquor, Chen believes she could make more money.

 Obtaining a liquor license may not come cheap, however.
-During a referendum forum in October, Councilman Rob Munoz there hasn’t been any discussions yet as to what the minimum price would be.
+During a in October, Councilman Rob Munoz there hasn’t been any discussions yet as to what the minimum price would be.
 “But given the current economic times, it would seem prudent to maybe do a study and find out what licenses have sold in other towns before we figure out what we would set [our bid price at].”
 But again, Summit sold a liquor license for $500K in 2006, the most recent license sold in the area.

 Council discussions on liquor licenses will likely not begin until after the new council is seated early next year, according to Borough Administrator Doug Marvin.
 Obtaining a license will be like any other bidding process in the borough, he added.